Trivia Night Fundraiser Ideas & Activities

 The closest gold coin in the winner and they get to take home the bottle.

 Bruce says that he usually takes around $70-80 per game and has the bottle donated.
 I know of larger schools who have done this that can get around double that amount.

 Have several bottles to play, as a bottle of Baileys might inspire some but Jack Daniels will appeal to a whole new audience.

-The coins can get confusing, but usually the participants themselves keep a track of which is their coin.
-To some extent, you just need to play it as a honour system, otherwise you’d be marking every coin.
+The coins can get confusing, but usually, the participants themselves keep a track of which is their coin.
+To some extent, you just need to play it as an honour system, otherwise, you’d be marking every coin.

 Share your trivia night fundraiser ideas and success stories – we can share the ideas with everyone!

 Mandy Weidmann is Australia’s ‘Fundraising Whisperer’ – publisher of the Fundraising Directory and author of the Practical Fundraising Handbook for School and Club Volunteers.
 Mandy believes that parent volunteers shouldn’t have to reinvent the wheel all the time and is passionate about providing resources to make fundraising easier (and more fun).